jenniferk1/DSFFall2023/data/README.md

-THis is a directory for uploading data
+This is a directory for uploading data